 Extensive archaeological excavations have taken place at Hólar and you can see some of the unearthed ruins when you visit Hólar.
 At the museum, you will also see some of the artifacts found during the excavations.
 None of them is as old as these ruins though.

 Hólar in Hjaltadalur is located some 314 km away from the capital city, Reykjavík.
 You can rent a car in Reykjavík and drive up to Hólar in a day or two.

 Once you have reached the Viking fjord Skagafjörður drive on road 76 north and turn right on road 767.
 Drive for some 11 km on this road to Hólar.

-Don't miss visiting this important historical site when travelling up north in Iceland.
+Don't miss visiting this important historic site when travelling up north in Iceland.